 STRA meet approximately six times a year.
-Our next meeting is a Members Meeting.
-Details of meetings and venues are shown in the calendar below.
-STRA meetings are highlighted in green.
+General Meeting dates are highlighted in green on the calendar below.
+The STRA AGM meeting in May is highlighted in blue.

 Time: 8.00 pm - 9.30 pm.

 Venue: St Andrews Church, 956 Harrow Road, Sudbury, HA0 2QA (www.standrewssudbury.co.uk).

 A printable version of the meeting dates for your notice board at home can be found here.